 "PWRRUN" isn't just one thing; it's a tiered system of foams, each tailored for a different experience.

-• PWRRUN PB: This is where things get fast.
-Made from a premium, lightweight PEBA-based foam, this is Saucony’s "superfoam".
-It boasts an impressive 88% energy return, which gives it that signature bouncy, propulsive feeling.
-It’s also incredibly light—about 40% lighter than the original PWRRUN.
+- PWRRUN PB: This is where things get fast.
+Made from a premium, lightweight PEBA-based foam, this is Saucony's "superfoam".
+It has 88% energy return, which is what gives it that bouncy, propulsive feel.
+It's also incredibly light, about 40% lighter than the original PWRRUN.
 This is the engine inside shoes like the Endorphin Speed 5 and is used as the base layer in the Endorphin Pro 4.
-It’s also surprisingly durable for a performance foam, making it great for both race day and fast training.
+It's also surprisingly durable for a performance foam, so it works for race day and fast training.

 More detailed info about Saucony Shoes